On the one hand, I’m definitely happy I decided to jump into the publishing side of the writing business.

 Well, the biggest thing has been building a mailing list, surprisingly.

 I’ve been struggling with the issue of how to get reviews on the books, because people use reviews when deciding whether or not to buy.
 I’ve been spending a lot on ads, but there’s only so much ROI when there aren’t any reviews.
 All the traffic in the world is only moderately useful without what one author calls ‘social proof.’
-But Amazon, at least, is very strict about reviews – in theory, they shouldn’t come from friends and family, and I could actually get suspended if friends and family review my books.
+But Amazon, at least, is very strict about reviews – in theory, they shouldn’t come from friends and family, and authors can actually get suspended if friends and family review their books.
 (Which is bullshit – I get that they don’t want review manipulation, but for a new author starting out, the only people we have to ask for reviews is friends and family!
 We don’t have fans yet, silly retail beast.)

 It turns out, conventional wisdom in this area is to build a mailing list to generate buzz around new releases, and have an advance reader team who can get ARCs and be prepared to leave reviews right away when a new release releases.